Presentation

 Iceland is the place to go to see the unique spectacle that is the Northern Lights.
 The light is beautiful all year round, but these celestial gifts are particularly visible from September to April.
 Some travelers come to Iceland only for that.
 What a shame!
 The country has so much more to offer.

-Iceland, lands of serenity
+Iceland, land of serenity

 It's hard to make it more exotic!
 The landscapes are superb as far as the eye can see: nothing better to seem to be alone on Earth, to refocus and feel the midnight sun, so special.